marcus-almeida/dgii-serverless-service/README.md

 4. **Deploy!**

-	The project provides npm scripts to make deployment a breeze!
+	This project includes npm scripts to make deployment a breeze!

 	```bash
 	# Deploy to AWS